hynek/svcs/README.md

 The latter already works with [Flask](#flask).

-And you set it up like this:
+You set it up like this:

 ```python
 engine = create_engine("postgresql://localhost")